BillClinton/Appunto-Auth/README.md

 An authentication spark for CodeIgniter with a Sencha Ext JS interface and a simple ACL.

+___ This is still being deployed.
+Do not install this yet!!!!
+First version reaydy by mid-July 2012 ___

 ## Features
  - Administrative interface using ExtJS
  - Authentication performed in pre-controller hook rather than controller code